-- The geometric design standards used for the construction of the bridge met the applicable standards at the time but no longer meet the current geometric design standards.
+- The geometric design standards used for the construction of the bridge met the applicable standards at the time but no longer meets the current geometric design standards.
 The Roosevelt Bridge was designed and constructed in the mid-1940s and no longer meets today's loading or geometric standards. - This application demonstrates a need for a BIP grant of no less than \$100 million (\$123,850,000 as described in Section III). - The project readiness evaluation demonstrates that the project can distribute a BIP grant of not less than \$100 million over a multiple year period if a multi-year grant is awarded.
 ODOT is willing to distribute a BIP grant over multiple years. - The project will be ready to proceed to the next stage of project delivery within 12 months of a CE Determination.
-The schedule shown in Figure 19 demonstrates that final design will be done concurrently with approval of NEPA as part of the PDB delivery. - The project has regional economic significance for freight movement as described in Merit Criterion 3. - The project considers Workforce Development, Job Quality and Wealth Creation as described in Merit Criterion 3. - Without a BIP grant, construction of the project is unlikely to commence prior to 2029.
+The schedule shown in Figure 20 demonstrates that final design will be done concurrently with approval of NEPA as part of the PDB delivery. - The project has regional economic significance for freight movement as described in Merit Criterion 3. - The project considers Workforce Development, Job Quality and Wealth Creation as described in Merit Criterion 3. - Without a BIP grant, construction of the project is unlikely to commence prior to 2029 (as currently programmed in ODOT's 8-Year Construction Work Plan).
 The Roosevelt Bridge Project represents the largest project ever to be undertaken by ODOT's Field District 2 covering SE Oklahoma.